FreddyBicandy50/42-Born2beroot/README.md

 Grade: 90%.

+## Project Idea
+This project aims to introduce you to the wonderful world of virtualization.

 ## Pre-requisites
 * [Oracle VirtualBox](https://www.virtualbox.org/) (6.1 at the time of this writing).
 * [Debian](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/) (11.2.0 at the time of this writing).